A no-BS guide to understanding your flight data without falling asleep

 - High std dev (> 2 m/s): Wild ride from sinker city to elevator express - either exciting or terrifying

-- Pilot wisdom: High variance day?
+- Pilot wisdom: High std dev day?
 Better have packed your airsickness bags and your courage

 Average Height Gain: